Bulow Creek State Park: Quick stop off I-95 or all-day adventure

 The beloved tree is healthy and well cared for, although you should not climb on it.
 (Think of it as a fragile old person.)
 When workers gave it a trim in 2020, they removed 2,000 pounds of dead wood, according to the Daytona News-Journal.

 If you Google Fairchild Oak, you’ll find spooky stories about how the tree is haunted because of a suicide under it centuries ago.
 People love that stuff, none of which seems to be verified (or probably true.)
 Me?
-I don’t need a hokey legend to love this fabulous tree!
+I don’t need a ghostly legend to love this fabulous tree!

 Hiking at Bulow Creek State Park: Hike for a few minutes or all day.
 (Photo: Bonnie Gross)